-1. UN Sustainable Development Goals alignment (SDG) of investee companies as reference framework, considering companies which contribute positively to at least one SDG either through the Products and Services they offer or the way they carry their activities ("Operations").
-To be considered as a sustainable asset, a company must satisfy the following criteria:
+1. by considering the UN Sustainable Development Goals (SDG) alignment of investee companies i.e. the positive contribution of such investee company to at least one SDG either through the products and services they offer or the way they carry their activities ("Operations").
+To be considered as a sustainable asset, an investee company must satisfy the following criteria:

-a. the SDG scoring related to the "products and services" offered by the issuer is equal or above 2, corresponding to at least 20% of their revenues being derived from a sustainable activity, or b. using a best in universe approach consisting of giving priority to the issuers best rated from a non-financial viewpoint irrespective of their sector of activity, the SDG scoring of the issuer's operations is on the better top 2.5%, except in consideration to the SDG-5 (gender equality), SDG 8 (decent work), SDG 10 (reduced inequalities), SDG 12 (Responsible Production and Consumption) and SDG 16 (peace & justice), for which the SDG scoring of the issuer's Operation is on the better top 5%.
-For SDG 5, 8, 10 and 16 the selectivity criteria on issuer's "Operations" is less restrictive as such SDGs are better addressed considering the way the issuer carries their activities than the Products and Services offered by the investee company.
-It is also less restrictive for SDG 12 which can be addressed through the Products & Services or the way the investee company carries their activities.
+- a. the SDG scoring related to the "products and services" offered by the issuer is equal or above 2, corresponding to at least 20% of their revenues being derived from a sustainable activity (in the opinion of the Investment Manager), or - b. using a best in universe approach consisting of giving priority to the issuers best rated from a non-financial viewpoint irrespective of their sector of activity, the SDG scoring of the issuer's operations is in the top 2.5%, except in respect of SDG-5 (gender equality), SDG 8 (decent work), SDG 10 (reduced inequalities), SDG 12 (responsible production and Cconsumption) and SDG 16 (peace & justice), for which the SDG scoring of the issuer's Operation is in the top 5%.
+For SDG 5, 8, 10 and 16 the selectivity criteria on issuer's Operations is less restrictive as such SDGs are better addressed considering the way the issuer carries their activities than the Pproducts and services offered by the investee company.
+It is also less restrictive for SDG 12 which can be addressed through the products & services or the way the investee company carries their activities.